 You’re enrolled in an off-exchange ACA-compliant plan

 Off-exchange plans are more often than not the exact same as on-exchange plans.
-However, the only difference is that people purchase off-exchange plans directly from the insurance company rather than going through the marketplace.
-Because of the American Rescue Plan, applicants that have an income up to 400% above the federal poverty level may now qualify for a subsidy.
-Seeing as you may now be eligible for a substantial subsidy depending on your location and age, you may be inclined to check out the on-exchange options.
+The main difference is that off-exchange plans are bought directly from insurers, not through the federal marketplace.
+Thanks to the American Rescue Plan, individuals earning up to 400% of the poverty level may now qualify for subsidies.
+Depending on your age and location, you could receive significant savings, making on-exchange plans worth a closer look.

 You’re enrolled in a Bronze plan through the exchange